Eddie Polec murder case: News coverage

 When the news emerged that teenagers from Abington were behind it, Abington declared the week "Nonviolent Conflict Resolution Week".
-Fellow students at Abington High School were reported to be in shock, having a great deal of difficulty comprehending how this crime could have originated from what they had perceived to be idyllic suburbia free of such type behavior.
+Fellow students at Abington High School were reported to be in shock, having a great deal of difficulty comprehending how this crime could have originated from what they had perceived to be idyllic suburbia free of such types of behavior.
 The mother of one of the perpetrators, speaking on condition of anonymity, said, "These are suburban kids – you don't figure them to go bad.
 It's not their character to be a rough group of kids."

 Nonetheless, the news media attacks on Abington's newly acquired bad image continued, with the Daily News in its front-page headline calling Abington High School "MURDER HIGH" alongside a graphic of the school's crest, with a subheading: "They're suspects in Fox Chase beating – and they're walking the halls in Abington."
 This particular report drew strong criticism from Eddie Polec's younger brother, who in a local TV news spot insisted it mischaracterized Abington kids as he knew them to be.
 The Polec family appeared on local television pleading for calm and to allow the courts to handle the matter.
 This plea on their part proved effective.
-Following it not a single retaliation attempt was reported, although news media attacks on Philadelphia's 911 system continued unabashed.
+Following it not a single retaliation attempt was reported, although news media attacks on Philadelphia's 911 system continued unabated.
 These criticisms grew so intense that they threatened to fully derail the mayoral administration of Ed Rendell, who up till then had been praised as a fast-rising star on the U.S. political stage and had been hailed as "America's Mayor" by The Wall Street Journal.
 In his defence he appeared on Larry King Live and other national broadcasts in efforts to distance himself from what he summarized as a defective carryover from previous administrations that he vowed to amend.
 Still, the bad publicity regarding Philadelphia's 911 system remained strong, with NBC-TV's Saturday Night Live doing a comedy sketch with Roseanne Arnold in the role of an indifferent Philadelphia 911 operator refusing to take any callers seriously.

 As for Eddie Polec, he had been a well-liked high school senior with no apparent ties to the Fox Chase youth said to have initially sparked the hostilities.
 His popularity was such that when a memorial service for him was held at his church, his entire high school senior class was in attendance, the church itself was packed to near double capacity, and a thousand more people stood outside in the rain where a loudspeaker was set up so all could hear the service.
 At his viewing over four thousand people came, waiting in line for hours to pay last respects, and his funeral procession when traveling from the funeral home to the cemetery was reported to be a mile long.